Skip to main content

 2. The number of construction workers employed on the construction project; and,

-3. The number of construction work hours worked on the construction project, disaggregated by those hours worked by the categories of workers described in the target population.
+3. The number of construction workers employed on the construction project, disaggregated by the percentage of whom are residents of the city.

 c.
 By December 31 of each year, the department shall submit to the speaker of the council, and make public online, a report on the status of covered housing development projects and the enforcement of this chapter.
 The report shall include details on enforcement actions taken by the department, or a city economic development entity, disaggregated by housing development project, developer, and construction employer, including any violations issued, findings, settlements, and penalties.